Sum of Squares Submodularity: Additional Material Related to Section

 \end{lemma}

 \begin{lemma} Let $F:\mathbb{R}^n \rightarrow \mathbb{R}$ be a multilinear polynomial.
 We have:

 \end{lemma}

-Some additional background material in algebraic geometry is required for some proofs.
-We present it now.
-To do so, we assume that some concepts, e.g., monomial orderings, radical ideals, and Gr\"obner bases, are known; see \citep[Section 2]{laurent2009sums} or \citep[Appendix A.2]{blekherman2012semidefinite} for definitions.
+Some additional background material in algebraic geometry is required for some proofs, which readers familiar with the material may skip.
+We assume that some concepts, e.g., monomial orderings, radical ideals, and Gr\"obner bases, are known; see \cite[Section 2]{laurent2009sums} or \cite[Appendix A.2]{blekherman2012semidefinite} for definitions.
 Recall the definitions of the ideals given in \eqref{eq:def.ideals} and \eqref{eq:def.ideals.new}.

 \begin{proposition} Assuming $s_n> \ldots >s_1>y_n>\ldots>y_1>x_n>\ldots>x_1$, the polynomials generating the ideals in \eqref{eq:def.ideals} and \eqref{eq:def.ideals.new} constitute reduced Gr\"obner bases of the corresponding ideals with respect to the graded lexicographic order. \end{proposition} This is straightforward to show using, e.g., the definition of a reduced Gr\"obner basis.
 Given a polynomial $p \in \mathbb{R}[x]$ and an ideal with a reduced Gr\"obner basis, the \emph{normal form} of $p$ with respect to the Gr\"obner basis, denoted by $\overline{p}$, is the remainder of $p$ when performing multivariate division on $p$ by the Gr\"obner basis.
 This remainder is \emph{unique}.
 Normal forms have the following properties.